Payroll

 Understanding Payroll Integration Basics

-Think of payroll integration as connecting your business software.
+Think of payroll integration as connecting your business software and your cloud-based solutions.
 Your payroll system talks directly to your time tracking app, accounting software, and HR platform.
-When status in one system changes, that triggers an update to payroll without anyone having to manually enter the data.
+When data in one system changes, all the other systems that use that data are also updated.

 Payroll integration creates a single source of truth for employee data, reducing errors and ensuring consistency across all business systems.